‘General Hospital’ Tuesday Spoilers: Franco Makes A Call As Liz Nudges Julian To Get Kim Out Of Town

 While it’s relatively understandable that Franco can’t pull away from believing he is Drew thanks to the memory swap, Kim is another story.
 She’s still grieving Oscar, so her inability to resist reconnecting with a man who has those memories of those long-ago romance is somewhat natural.
 However, it looks as if she’s unable to think clearly at this point.

-Kim and Terry will cross paths at the park and General Hospital spoilers share that this may get a bit intense.
+Kim and Terry will cross paths at the park, and General Hospital spoilers share that this may get a bit intense.
 The two know one another fairly well from when Terry worked on Oscar’s case.
 Now, the version of Kim that Terry sees will seem like an entirely different woman.

 Kim will tell Terry that Drew is real and that he’s not crazy.
-Terry looks as if she’s doing her best to listen and support Kim, but she’s long-time friends with Elizabeth and she’ll certainly support Liz over Kim in this complex scenario.
+Terry looks as if she’s doing her best to listen and support Kim.
+However, she’s longtime friends with Elizabeth, and she’ll certainly support Liz over Kim in this complex scenario.

-Not only that, but Franco isn’t really Drew and he’s certainly not mentally well at the moment.
-Kim has managed to convince herself otherwise and it seems she’ll be determined to reunite with “Drew.”
+Not only that, but Franco isn’t really Drew, and he’s certainly not mentally well at the moment.
+Kim has managed to convince herself otherwise, and it seems she’ll be determined to reunite with “Drew.”

 According to SheKnows Soaps, Kim will make someone a promise.
 Will this come during the phone call Franco manages to make to her?